outrera/free-game-art/foss-copyright-infringement-records.md

     You CAN modify these assets for use in your own projects.
     You CANNOT distribute or resell these assets by themselves.
     You CANNOT sell a modified version of these assets by themselves."
+    I asked Somepx about that, he replied "it's ok as long as he doesn't resell / redestribute the font by itself.
+Also, for this specific case, he's using an old font of mine that I'm not even selling anymore, so it's not a big deal."
   - https://opengameart.org/content/map-pergaments takes paper texture from https://www.ppt-backgrounds.net/old-paper-19-360691-high-definitions---design-downloads-images-800x600.html which has unclear license and was likely stolen from a commercial clipart CD.
   - https://opengameart.org/content/x-star-fighter - stolen X-Wing ship from Star Wars.
   - https://opengameart.org/content/lord-of-the-rings-transparent-inscription-one-ring-to-rule-them-all - Lord Of The Rings Transparent Inscription "One Ring to Rule Them All".
 Tolkien's works are not public domain.